Rajma masala | vegan kidney bean curry step-by-step recipe with video and photos.

 Ginger and garlic: Add lots of ginger and garlic.
 I prefer to use grated garlic cloves over garlic paste in this dish; however, you may replace it with garlic paste.

 Tomatoes: I use tomatoes in two forms – fresh and tomato puree.
-Fresh tomatoes give it a great taste and tomato puree adds thickness and a deep red colour to the curry.
+Fresh tomatoes give it a great taste and tomato puree adds thickness and deep red colour to the curry.

 Spices: I use coriander powder, cumin powder, chilli powder, turmeric powder, asafoetida (hing), and bay leaves.